 Chicago Construction Accident Attorney

-Statistics from the Occupational Safety and Health Administration (OSHA) reveal that one in ten workers in the construction sector sustains an injury each year.
+Statistics from the Occupational Safety and Health Administration (OSHA) reveal that one in ten workers in the construction industry sustains an injury each year.
 While some construction firms do their best to keep their employees safe, others sidestep or ignore safety standards to cut costs or meet deadlines.
 This results in serious construction accident-related injuries or death to workers who do their best to repair and build their community.

-If you’ve suffered from an injury and suspect that your company did not do enough to keep you safe, you can file a claim with the help of a Chicago construction accident attorney who specializes in construction injury cases.
-A compassionate and knowledgeable attorney can come up with an effective plan to help you achieve full and fair compensation.
+If you or your loved one suffered from a construction site injury and suspect that the construction company or construction site manager did not do enough to keep you or your loved one safe, you can file a claim with the help of a Chicago construction accident attorney who specializes in construction accident injury cases.

 Why Choose Our Chicago Construction Accident Attorneys

-• We have a history of successful settlements and record-breaking verdicts, including a $18.6 million award for a construction accident victim.
+- We have a history of successful settlements and record-breaking verdicts, including a $18.6 million award for a construction accident victim.

 Common Types of Construction Accidents in Chicago